-Think about how all the data can be integrated so that salespeople are just as informed as the marketers.
+Think about how all the data can be integrated so that salespeople are just as informed as marketers.
 Also, how can you make you simplify the sales process to make your rep’s lives easier?

 A business that leverages outbound sales would use prospecting tools to easily find leads to contact so that sales reps don’t have to spend time researching leads.

 Conversely, inbound sales teams might want a live chatbot or automatic booking system to get interested prospects to speak with your sales rep quickly.

 There are dozens of tools sales ops need to consider, such as CRMs, analytics and reporting, live chats, and more.